 It must be noted that some jurisdictions do not allow an enduring power of attorney to appoint someone else to make personal decisions on your behalf.
 For example, New South Wales requires an enduring guardian to be appointed for such personal decisions.
 You will need to check with each state’s requirements before submitting an application for an enduring power of attorney.

 |Matters that can be addressed||Legal and financial||Legal, financial and personal (in QLD and ACT)|

 |Start date||Legal, financial: from declared date||Legal, financial: from declared date|

 |End date||Once you have lost capacity||Once you have regained capacity|

 Both general and enduring powers of attorney can allow you to place your matters in the hands of someone you can trust.
-If you would like more advice about powers of attorney, or which power to use in your situation, LawPath recommends getting in touch with an estate planning lawyer for more tailored service for your needs.
+If you would like more advice about powers of attorney, or which power to use in your situation, an estate planning lawyer can advise you on your options.